maxplanck-ie/snakepipes/docs/content/running_snakePipes.rst

 **For single-end FASTQ files**, Note that single end data still needs a valid suffix (e.g. sample1_R1.fastq.gz).
 With a proper suffix, single end mode is detected by default.
 When executing some workflows with the ``--fromBAM`` flag, it is still necessary to set ``--singleEnd``.

-Once the DNAmapping run is finished sucessfully.
+Once the DNAmapping run is finished successfully.
 We can run the ChIPseq analysis in the same directory.

 .. code:: bash